holy-8/cool_char_lang/README.md

 CCL! <filepath> [-args...]
 ```

-For the explanation of the language (very undetailed), look into `reference/` folder.
+For the explanation of the language, look into `reference/` folder.
+Preferably read the poorly written `reference/documentation`.

 Sample programms can be found in `programms/` folder.